-The provider and local management team carried out a suite of audits, including comprehensive unannounced visit reports and annual reviews, which had consulted with residents and their representatives, and audits on health and safety, and medication management.
-The audits identified actions to drive continuous service improvement.
+There were good management systems to ensure that the service provided in the centre was safe, consistent and effectively monitored.
+The provider and local management team carried out a suite of audits, including unannounced visit reports, and audits on medication, personal plans, safeguarding, staffing and training, fire, infection prevention and control, risk management and the premises.
+The audits were comprehensive, and where required identified actions to drive continuous service improvement.

 There were effective arrangements for staff to raise any concerns.
-Staff spoken with told the inspector that they could easily raise concerns with the person in charge or senior services manager.
+Staff spoken with told the inspector that they could easily raise concerns with the person in charge or the programme manager.
+In addition to the supervision arrangements, staff also attended monthly team meetings which provided a forum for them to raise any concerns.